NeuralEnsemble/python-neo/doc/source/grouping.rst

     block.groups.extend(units)

-Now each putative neuron is represented by a :class:`Group` containing the spiktrains of that neuron and a view of the signal selecting only those channels from which the spikes were obtained.
+Now each putative neuron is represented by a :class:`Group` containing the spiketrains of that neuron and a view of the signal selecting only those channels from which the spikes were obtained.